Here’s how the hunt for Russian oligarchs' mega-yachts has become a beloved spectator sport

 Authorities in Germany were praised on Wednesday after Forbes magazine reported they seized billionaire Russian oligarch Alisher Usmanov's 512-foot mega-yacht Dilbar.

-The move came two days after the European Union sanctioned Usmanov after Russian President Vladimir Putin invade Ukraine.
+The move came two days after the European Union sanctioned Usmanov after Russian President Vladimir Putin invaded Ukraine.

 In January, former CIA officer Alex Finley posted a photo of the port in Barcelona, identifying super-yachts owned by four Russian oligarchs.